Wednesday, 17 May 2023

 Super Mario World 2 Yoshi's Island SNES Super Nintendo Box Art

 Yoshi's Island, released in 1995, marked the culmination of the Super FX chip's journey on the Super Nintendo.
 Developed by Nintendo, this iconic platformer presented a vibrant and whimsical world filled with imaginative level design and charming characters with a watercolor-esque visual style.
 The next generation Super FX 2 chip enabled the game to showcase some impressive visual effects, including sprite scaling and rotation effects, as well as some polygon-based 3D effects.
 Oh yeah, and it's just a great game from a gameplay perspective as well.
-Yoshi's Island remains a beloved classic, demonstrating the Super FX chip's ability to enhance both gameplay and artistic presentation, even in a 2D platformer.
+Yoshi's Island is a beloved Nintendo classic, demonstrating the Super FX chip's ability to enhance both gameplay and artistic presentation, even in a 2D platformer.
 One of the best games on the system for sure - if you haven't played it yet, you should definitely check it out ASAP.

 Shop for Yoshi's Island on eBay